Machine Learning & Artificial Intelligence

 Dr. Jonyer served as an assistant professor of computer science at OSU and had a National Science Foundation-funded research program in machine learning and artificial intelligence.
 His research focused on graph-based methods, social network analysis, genetic algorithms, genetic programming, and neural networks.
 He published 26 articles in machine learning, including an award-winning paper.
 Dr. Jonyer also founded two companies with data science at their core.

-Dr. K., a Sidespin Group consulting expert, has worked in the area of neuromorphic computing, cellular neural/nonlinear networks, and contributed to both the algorithmic and implementation aspects of convolutional neural network (CNN) devices, advancing several aspects of computing techniques in the area of machine learning, partial differential equations, image decomposition, analysis, segmentation, and compression.
+Another Sidespin Group consulting expert has worked in the area of neuromorphic computing, cellular neural/nonlinear networks, and contributed to both the algorithmic and implementation aspects of convolutional neural network (CNN) devices, advancing several aspects of computing techniques in the area of machine learning, partial differential equations, image decomposition, analysis, segmentation, and compression.
 He has also developed several applications in adaptive image processing for real-time image enhancement, image analysis, automatic target recognition, sensor fusion, and a range of high-performance military and commercial imaging systems.

-Dr. Budavari is an Associate Professor of Applied Mathematics and Statistics at Johns Hopkins University, with secondary appointments in Computer Science, Physics, and Astronomy.
+Another one of our experts is an Associate Professor of Applied Mathematics and Statistics at a top research university.
 He specializes in geographic information systems, GPS, database systems, analytics, and statistics.
 He has research interests in database systems, computational statistics, Bayesian inference, streaming and randomized algorithms, data-intensive parallel computing, scientific databases, data science in materials research, and survey astronomy.
 His research has been supported by the NSF, NASA, Google, the Army Research Office, NIH, DOD, Alfred P. Sloan Foundation, and the Hubble Space Telescope Science Institute, among others.